ctdean/iter/README.md

       => (1 2 3 4 5 6 7 8 9 10)

-These will work, but calling times and range is probably clearer:
+These will work, but calling forever and range is probably clearer:

-    (iter (times)
+    (iter (forever)
           (collect :a))

     (iter (foreach i (range 1 11))